-Penne pasta with a tomato meat sauce, with ground beef, onions, Italian seasoning, garlic, and basil.
+So easy!
+Penne pasta tossed with a simple tomato sauce with ground beef, onions, Italian seasoning, garlic, and basil.
+This penne pasta dish is a perfect, budget-friendly, midweek meal that everyone will love.

 - 1/2 pound penne pasta (use rice pasta for gluten-free version)